 Connecting Through Companions

-Connecting Through Companions is a befriending service which was set up for existing Mind in Bradford clients who cannot access our virtual support, as well as Yorkshire MESMAC clients and Alzheimer’s UK clients who have needed additional support throughout the pandemic.
+Connecting Through Companions is a befriending service which was set up for existing Bradford District and Craven Mind clients who cannot access our virtual support, as well as Yorkshire MESMAC clients and Alzheimer’s UK clients who have needed additional support throughout the pandemic.

 Funding for the service came through national Mind from Pears Foundation and Department for Digital, Culture, Media and Sport (DCMS).
 The funding is part of the Government’s £750m charities package and was granted through Pears Foundation’s trusted, long-term Partners to ensure funding gets to frontline organisations and their communities.